We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

-In a report that looked at U.S. prescription drug use in the years 2013 to 2016, the Centers for Disease Control and Prevention (CDC) found that an estimated
+In a report that looked at U.S. prescription drug use from 2015 to 2018, the Centers for Disease Control and Prevention (CDC) found that an estimated

 It’s encouraging to know that there are options to address many of our common ailments.
-However, the impressive availability of medications also increases the possibility of drug interactions.
+But the increased availability of medications also increases the possibility of drug interactions.

 If you use multiple medications, have certain health conditions, or see more than one doctor, you should be especially mindful of your medications.
-You also need to make sure that each of your doctors know all of the drugs, herbs, supplements, and vitamins you’re using.
+You also need to make sure that each of your doctors are aware of all of the drugs, herbs, supplements, and vitamins you’re using.

 There are several different types of drug interactions to be aware of.
 Let’s explore each one a little further.